Back to CNNs Hub

 Pooling Layers

-We implement both MaxPool2D and AveragePool2D for spatial downsampling.
-Max pooling preserves the strongest activations while average pooling smooths the representation.
+Both MaxPool2D and AveragePool2D for spatial downsampling.
+Max pooling keeps the strongest activations; average pooling smooths them.

 class MaxPool2D(nn.Module):